rdesouky/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_scripts_prereqs.md

 * Python version 2.7.x
 * OpenSSL version 1.1 or later

 {{< alert title="Note" color="primary" >}}Axway supports Red Hat Enterprise Linux 7 and CentOS Linux version 7 as the base image for Docker containers.
 Axway supports deployment on any host operating system, cloud provider, or container orchestration system supported by your Docker version.
-My new sentence{{< /alert >}}
+My new sentence my additional sentence{{< /alert >}}

 For more details on Docker system requirements, see [Docker](https://docs.docker.com/engine/installation/) documentation.